Renters Insurance: What It Covers, Costs & Why You Need It

 Several factors drive your premium up or down:

-• Location risk (crime rates, weather exposure)
+• Location risk (crime rates, weather exposure, catastrophe zones)

 • Coverage limits (higher = higher premium)